anaseto/boohu/README.md

 Basic Survival Tips
 -------------

-+ Position yourself to fight one ennemy at a time whenever possible.
++ Position yourself to fight one enemy at a time whenever possible.
 + Fight far enough from unknown terrain if you can: combat is noisy, more monsters will come if they hear it.
 + Use your potions, projectiles and rods.
 With experience you learn when you